LongLe18/template/README.md

 │   │   ├── shared # defining components to reuse main components
 │   │   ├── .....
 │   ├── constants #
+│   │   ├── constant # defining the components to use in pages folder
+│   │   ├── enum # defining components to reuse main components
+│   │   ├── types # like models to define class data
 │   ├── interceptors # Most interceptors transform the outgoing request │   ├── layouts # main layout
 │   ├── pages # to define main pages
 │   ├── pipes
 │   ├── services
-│   ├── theme # some global variable style of project │   ├── types # like models to define class data
+│   ├── utils # common function
 │   ├── app-navigation.ts # define route to show sidebar of main pages
 │   ├── app-routing.module.ts # all of route of project
 │   ├── app.component.ts